 h) DSTAR shall invite discussion and negotiation with the Market Participant(s) involved in incidents that have not been satisfactorily explained or justified by the parties involved.

-i) DSTAR shall develop proposed findings and resolutions or other recommendations in cases that are not satisfactorily resolved, and shall communicate such proposed findings and resolutions to persons or entities that would be significantly affected by them.
+i) DSTAR shall develop proposed findings and recommendations in cases that are not satisfactorily resolved, and shall communicate such proposed findings and recommendations to persons or entities that would be significantly affected by them.

-j) Either DSTAR, or a Market Participant that would be significantly affected by proposed findings and resolutions, may initiate Alternate Dispute Resolution to resolve any dispute about the legal or factual basis for any such finding or resolution.
+j) Either DSTAR, or a Market Participant that would be significantly affected by proposed findings and recommendations, may initiate Alternate Dispute Resolution to resolve any dispute about the legal or factual basis for any such finding or recommendation.

-k) DSTAR may take action as specified in the market standards developed as specified in Section H.8 against failure to comply with the DSTAR Tariff, the DSTAR Grid Agreements, or DSTAR Protocols or Operating Procedures, or any law or regulation governing use of the facilities operated or otherwise administered by DSTAR or participation in the markets administered by DSTAR.
+k) DSTAR may take action as specified in the market monitoring standards [The rules governing how DSTAR’s market monitoring processes work are really not “market standards”… the term is misleading.
+They are really “market monitoring standards.”] developed as specified in Section H.8 against failure to comply with the DSTAR Tariff, the DSTAR Grid Agreements, or DSTAR Protocols or Operating Procedures, or any law or regulation governing use of the facilities operated or otherwise administered by DSTAR or participation in the markets administered by DSTAR.

-l) DSTAR may report to the appropriate parties or regulatory or law enforcement agencies the results of its investigations regarding incidents, conditions or conduct that it believes may be harmful to the safe operation or security of the facilities operated or otherwise administered by DSTAR or other transmission systems, or to the competitive operation of any markets.
+l) DSTAR may report to the appropriate parties or regulatory or law enforcement agencies the results of its investigations regarding incidents, conditions or conduct that it believes may be harmful to the safe operation or security of the facilities operated or otherwise administered by DSTAR or other transmission systems, or to the competitive operation of the markets administered by DSTAR.
+[How did DSTAR all of a sudden expand its responsibility to “any” markets?]

 l) DSTAR shall execute the steps contained in this Section H.5 as expeditiously as possible in order to provide a timely remedy.